outbacky/TOGAF-notes/README.md

     style CLASS fill:#1A4A8A,stroke:#1A4A8A,color:#fff
 ```

-The engagement class determines how the ADM is applied — from lightweight advisory work through to full enterprise re-architecture.
+The engagement class determines how the ADM is applied — from lightweight advisory work on a small initiative through to a full enterprise re-architecture programme spanning multiple years.

 ---